operand/agency/README.md

 not intended to be a full-fledged agent toolset.
 It can be thought of as more of an "agent integration framework".

-Projects like LangChain, AutoGPT and many others are exploring how to create purpose-built agents that solve diverse problems using tools.
+Projects like LangChain, AutoGPT and others are exploring how to create purpose-built agents that solve diverse problems using tools.

 `everything` is concerned with creating a safe and dynamic _environment_ for